HomeAdvertisingIs Your Site Technically SEO-Proof?

 Is Your Site Technically SEO-Proof?

 Did you know?
-According to research on technical SEO issues, 73% of websites have at least one key technical problem that’s actively hurting their search rankings.
+According to research on technical SEO issues, 73% of websites have at least one major technical problem that’s actively hurting their search rankings.
 Most business owners have no idea these issues exist until it’s too late.

-Core Technical SEO Fundamentals
+Core technical SEO fundamentals

-Site Architecture and URL Structure
+Site architecture and URL structure

 Quick Tip: Keep your URL structure shallow.
 If users need to click more than three times to reach any page on your site, you’ve got a problem.
 The deeper you bury content, the less likely search engines are to find and rank it.

-XML Sitemaps and Robots.txt
+XML sitemaps and robots.txt

-Robots.txt files are equally important but often misunderstood.
+Robots.txt files are just as important but often misunderstood.
 This little file tells search engines which parts of your site they can and can’t crawl.
 One wrong line in your robots.txt can accidentally block search engines from your entire site.
 I’ve seen businesses lose thousands in revenue because someone accidentally blocked their product pages.

 Myth Buster: Many people think robots.txt prevents pages from being indexed.
 Wrong.
 It only prevents them from being crawled.
-If other sites link to a page you’ve blocked in robots.txt, it can still appear in search results—just without a description.
+If other sites link to a page you’ve blocked in robots.txt, it can still appear in search results, just without a description.

-HTTPS Implementation and Security
+HTTPS implementation and security

 But implementing HTTPS isn’t just about buying an SSL certificate and calling it a day.
 You need to handle redirects properly, update internal links, and make sure you’re not serving mixed content (HTTP resources on HTTPS pages).
 Mixed content can break the security indicator in browsers and hurt user trust.

 What if your site gets hacked?
 Google blacklists approximately 10,000 websites daily for malware.
-Recovery involves cleaning the infection, submitting a reconsideration request, and rebuilding lost trust—a process that can take 3-6 months and cost thousands in lost revenue.
+Recovery involves cleaning the infection, submitting a reconsideration request, and rebuilding lost trust, a process that can take 3-6 months and cost thousands in lost revenue.

-Core Web Vitals Metrics
+Core Web Vitals metrics

 First Input Delay (FID) measures how quickly your site responds to user interactions.
 Nothing frustrates users more than clicking a button and having nothing happen.
 FID issues typically come from heavy JavaScript execution blocking the main thread.